LibreWeb/Documentation/content/how-tos/_index.md

 #### Download the Browser and the signature file (asc)

-[Download the LibreWeb Browser](https://gitlab.melroy.org/libreweb/browser/-/releases "External link"){:target="_blank"} as well as the corresponding signature file (.asc).
+[Download the LibreWeb Browser](https://gitlab.melroy.org/libreweb/browser/-/releases "External link") as well as the corresponding signature file (.asc).

 #### Verify signature of the downloaded file